klebgenomics/Kleborate/README.md

 Stop!
 Kleborate and listen

-ICEKp is back with with my brand new invention
+ICEKp is back with with my brand-new invention

 If there was a problem, Klebs'll solve it